VincentGvr/Workshops/Airflow/Airflow.md

 - Trigger : asynchronous python code sections living in a single process, called a Triggerer
 - Triggerer : rescheduler or worker that holds a asyncio event loop.
 - Deferred state : a tasks indicates that it is deferred when it paused it's execution, relased a worker slot, and submited a trigger to be catched by the triggerer.

+Operators are in three steps :
+- Submit & prepare a job to a service ==> Wait for the execution of the job ==> Receive the status of the job and continue.

+In the case of a classic operator, the wait time would occupy a worker slot even if action is processed outside of the airflow run.
+When using the deferrable operators, a slot would be released during the wait time, and a triggerer would wait for the completion.
+Triggerer can hold multiple asyncrhonous polling tasks, preventing individual workers for each polling tasks.

+Everytime you are using an external system, deferrable operators should be prefered, providing efficency and reducing costs.
+Operators can support deferrable mode or not.

+## Hooks :

 # TBD